dweathers/dweathers.github.io/174/sum2020-syllabus.md

 * Alicia works hard all semester and participates enthusiastically in every activity.
 After revising, 85% of her exam questions are at the E/M level, with 50% at the E level.
 Also, 96% of her homework is at the E/M level, with 80% at the E level.
 Therefore, Alicia will earn an A.
 * Bob starts off well but starts to slack off towards the end of the class.
 He doesn't revise as much as he should, and doesn't reach out to his instructor when he needs help.
 At the end of the semester he has good participation and 80% of his homework at the E/M level (62% E), but after the final only 60% of his exam problems are at the E/M level.
 Since he has met two of the three B conditions, Bob will only earn a C+.

-### Reassessment

-Another feature of mastery-based grading is rewarding growth.
-You are not expected to know everything on the first day of class -- just by the last day!
-So, you will be able to revise much of your work in this class.

-**Homework reassessment:** For each homework problem that does not earn a score of E, you may e-mail me *within a week of the homework being graded* to request a similar problem.
-The homework may be revised as many times as necessary within the week subject to my ability to respond and give meaningful feedback.
-(So for best results, e-mail early.)
-If you score better on the new problem, the better score will replace the old one.

-**Exam reassessment:** Each exam beginning with the second will give you a chance to revise questions from the previous exam.
-For example, the third exam will contain questions from the material covered since the second exam -- all of which must be attempted -- and questions from the material covered on the second exam.
-Keep track of how well you do on each exam question, and if necessary, you may choose questions from this group to revise.
-The final exam will contain questions that allow you to revise questions from the fourth exam.
-The final exam may not be revised.

 ### "Attendance"